mpachnis/mp-video/README.md

 ## How it works

-Specify the video type you want to embed: `youtube`, `vimeo` or `html-video`, add the video source you want, for youtube and vimeo you must will specified the `video-id`, for `html-video` the `html-video-mp4`, `html-video-ogg` or `html-video-webm`.
+Specify the video type you want to embed: `youtube`, `vimeo` or `html-video`, add the video source you want, for youtube and vimeo you must specify the `video-id`, for `html-video` the `html-video-mp4`, `html-video-ogg` or `html-video-webm`.
 That's it.
 Videos designed to be responsive.
 Wrap the `<mp-video>` to a div and set the width into that div.